Updated: September 1, 2022

 Buying their first home property is the primary financial goal of almost all newlyweds I’ve met.
-The most common question they have for me: “How can we afford to buy a house?”
+The most common question they have for me is: “How can we afford to buy a house?”

 The answer mostly depends on the type of house they’d like to purchase, their creditworthiness, and their cash flow — especially their cash flow.